top of page

 Arogya Agam

-Holy Trinity takes a keen interest in Arogya Agam, a project in South India set up by the brother of one of our parishioners Jill Pirdas.
+Holy Trinity members take a keen interest in Arogya Agam, a project in South India set up by John, the brother of one of our parishioners, Jill Pirdas.

 The Arogya Agam projects helps children living with HIV, among other issues.